Back to David's SDCC Page ] [ Other Instructors' Page] [ New Building Page ]

 In the Photography program we take this topic very, very seriously and so does the school.

-THE PENALTY FOR CHEATING IS SEVERE: ANY form of misrepresentation, lying, plagiarism, copying others‘ work, claiming work that is not entirely your own as your own without crediting others, use of any unauthorized aids during an examination- including other students’ work, dishonesty on ANY assignment will result at minimum in an ”F” in the class and can lead to a hearing before the College's Dean of Students.
-Additionally, disciplinary probation, which remains on your record for five years, or suspension from the class, the program or even the College may result.
+THE PENALTY FOR CHEATING IS SEVERE: ANY form of misrepresentation, lying, plagiarism, copying others‘ work, claiming work that is not entirely your own as your own without crediting others, use of any unauthorized aids during an examination- including other students’ work, dishonesty on ANY assignment will result at minimum in an ”F” on that project and can lead to a hearing before the College's Dean of Students.
+Additionally, repeated offenses can lead to disciplinary probation, which remains on your record for five years, or suspension from the class, the program or even the College may result.
 Cheating or using the work of others is a conscious choice on your part.
 But there are NO acceptable excuses for choosing to compromise your integrity by cheating.
 None.

 Drop this class if you feel you may not be able to resist the temptation to cheat.
 In our photo program, using the work of someone else is viewed exactly the same way.
 Your instructor will have no choice but to follow the school and program policy mandated for such activities.